5 Tips To Combat Menstrual Insomnia [Yes, It’s A Thing!]

-For the last few years I had been wondering why.the.hell I was experiencing clock-work insomnia right before my period – sometimes the week before my period.
-As if that time of the month isn’t already frustrating and debilitating enough, add on a few nights of intermittent or no sleep and it’s no wonder we turn into crazy.
+For years I had been wondering whyyyyyy I was experiencing clockwork insomnia right before my period – sometimes the week before my period and even into the day it begins.
+As if that time of the month isn’t already frustrating and debilitating enough, add on a few nights of intermittent or no sleep and it’s no wonder we turn into cray cray.
+No, but really, menstrual insomnia is a thing if you didn’t know.

 During ovulation, Estrogen – like an energy supplement – is given an extra kick, and is much to blame for sleep disturbances.
 Following ovulation, Progesterone rises which actually is known for causing drowsiness.

 Uh….
-I guess I’m missing out on that hormone.
+I guess I’m missing out on that hormone???

 Then just a few days before our period, both Estrogen and Progesterone levels drop significantly, which is known for why many women suffer from insomnia days prior or during the first few days of their period.

-My body definitely works slightly different, because when my period officially starts it is like the building pressure in a balloon finally deflates – allowing me to sleep soundly like a baby.
+My body definitely works slightly different, because when my period officially starts it is like the building pressure in a balloon finally deflates – allowing me to sleep soundly like a BABY.
 Otherwise, that pressure builds up and peaks the week before and days prior to my period.

 Hellooooo, insomnia.